The Misadventures of P.B. Winterbottom

 The Misadventures of P.B.
 Winterbottom is a puzzle-platform game for Xbox Live Arcade and Windows PC developed by The Odd Gentlemen.
-Reviews of the game praised its unique puzzle mechanics, comparing them to the likes of Portal and Braid.
+Reviews praised its unique puzzle mechanics, comparing them to the likes of Portal and Braid.
 It was released for the Xbox 360 on February 17, 2010.
 It was originally a student's graduate thesis at the University of Southern California.
 It was published by 2K Play.
-The PC version was released exclusively via Steam on April 20, 2010.
+The Windows version was released exclusively via Steam on April 20, 2010.

 Gameplay

 The Misadventures of P.B.
 Winterbottom is a puzzle-platform game.
-The player controls the titular character, P.B.
-Winterbottom, in an attempt to gather pies.
+The player controls P.B.
+Winterbottom to gather pies.
 Winterbottom has the ability to manipulate time and replicate himself into multiple clones.
 The player may record an action and a clone will repeat that action, serving as a platform, pie-fetcher, or other puzzle-solving device.

 The game is visually presented in a manner reminiscent of a silent film, reminiscent of art nouveau or films from the late 1800s/early 1900s.
 As such there is no spoken dialogue, as all speech is instead shown through title cards in between stages.
 The game is also shown in mostly black-and-white and features a score primarily composed of piano-centric arrangements bearing a style similar to those of silent-era films.